 One of the great strengths of our residency program is the close-knit and supportive atmosphere.
 Our residents enjoy spending time together outside of the hospital, often hosting dinner parties or meeting up for drinks after work.
 There is a wide variety of restaurants and bars within walking distance of the hospital’s main campus.
 The friendships formed during training last beyond residency, as our alumnae who reconnect every year at RSNA can attest.

 This vibrant resident social life is augmented by activities organized by the Radiology Wellness Committee, which focuses on promoting trainee well-being.
 Residents get to take part in Wellness Committee events such apple picking, candlepin bowling and hiking, as well as a workplace visit from the Mass General volunteer dogs.
-Mass General Brigham also ensures the residents feel supported during residency by offering resources such as financial counseling, lactation support and access to mental health resources.
+Mass General Brigham (MGB) also ensures the residents feel supported during residency by offering resources such as financial counseling, lactation support and access to mental health resources.

 The entire Mass General Brigham uses an Epic-based electronic medical record system, facilitating access to clinical information across a variety of institutions.

 Residents receive a stipend for a new laptop computer at the beginning of the first year for their exclusive use, allowing creation of a teaching file, presentation preparation and easy access to the Internet.
 An internal, resident-maintained website known as Reshub is an invaluable resource for sharing information within the department.

 There are extensive IT resources in the Department of Radiology, some of which have been developed by residents.
 Residents also have access to Render, a web-based tool that searchers prior radiology reports.
 This tool is often used for retrospective research projects as well as allowing residents to compile a list of all studies they have read.